 So I’ve just got back to my hotel from the final day of NDC Oslo 2016 and as you always end being after these things, I’m shattered.
 I came with the objective of finally getting some learning on ASP.NET Core (however much it may have pained me) and where better to do it at one of the biggest and most respected conferences going?
 Whilst I may have started off with ASP.NET Core in mind, I soon got distracted by the high quality security speakers and wide range of subjects.

 I think the best write up I can give is to talk through the experience and then list the talks that I attended, making recommendations where possible about which speaker or talks you should keep an eye out for.
-Once the talks are uploaded to Vimeo, I can also directly link you to each one individually.

 I had no idea this conference would be as big as it was.
 The conference was hosted in the Oslo Spektrum, which has a maximum capacity of 10,500 and is more commonly used to host international pop stars (they were currently advertising for Macklemore & Ryan Lewis).
 Instead of the usual crowd you had a bunch of software developers using the central standing area as an exhibition and catering hall, with the seated areas sectioned off as breakout rooms.